vulnerability-lookup/FediVuln/README.md

 ```

 > [!NOTE]
-> Note: The docker-compose.yml expects a conf.py file in the root directory.
+> The docker-compose.yml expects a conf.py file in the root directory.
 > You can create it manually or copy the provided example:
 >
 > ```bash
-> cp fedivuln/conf_sample.py conf.py
+> $ cp fedivuln/conf_sample.py conf.py
 > ```